katzenpost/katzenpost/drafts/zcash_send.rst

 PKI.
 Therefore the PKI is used to close the feedback loop for dynamically adjusting the load on the network.

-The load caused by the Zcash transaction submissions can also similarly be loadbalanced.
+The Zcash transaction submissions can also similarly be loadbalanced.
 One or more Zcash submission services can be operated on the mix network.
 They will all be advertized in the PKI consensus document as mentioned in [KAETZCHEN]_.

-X. Anonymity Considerations
+6. Anonymity Considerations
 ===========================

 * Using an entry Provider for many uses and for long periods of time